File Archiving

 You can manage ZIP archives and operate on the archived files.

-The Archive API is mandatory for Tizen Mobile, Wearable, and TV profiles, which means that it is supported on all mobile, wearable, and TV devices.
+The Archive API is mandatory for Tizen TV, IoT, and other profiles, which means that it is supported on all TV, IoT, and other devices.
 All mandatory APIs are supported on the Tizen emulators.

-The main features of the Archive API include:
+The main features of the Archive API include the following:

-To start any kind of ZIP operation (packing or unpacking), you must first call the open() method of the ArchiveManager interface (in mobile, wearable, and TV applications).
-The first parameter is a FileReference object (in mobile, wearable, and TV applications), which can be a File object (in mobile, wearable, and TV applications) or the virtual path.
-The second parameter is a FileMode enumerator (in mobile, wearable, and TV applications), whose values are described in the following table.
+To start any kind of ZIP operation (packing or unpacking), you must first call the open() method of the ArchiveManager interface (in TV applications).
+The first parameter is a FileReference object (in TV applications), which can be a File object (in TV applications) or the virtual path.
+The second parameter is a FileMode enumerator (in TV applications), whose values are described in the following table.

 Table: File modes